Scott Appleton: Professional career

 In the 1964 NFL draft, the Dallas Cowboys were looking to shore up its offense by improving at wide receiver.
-Head coach Tom Landry reached an agreement with the Pittsburgh Steelers to acquire Buddy Dial, who was one of the top receivers at the time in the league, in exchange for selecting Appleton with the team's first round draft choice and trading him immediately afterwards on January 1.
+Head coach Tom Landry reached an agreement with the Pittsburgh Steelers to acquire Buddy Dial, who was one of the top receivers at the time in the league, in exchange for selecting Appleton with the team's first round draft choice at fourth overall and trading him immediately afterwards on January 1.

-Although the Steelers thought that Appleton would sign with them, he ended up joining the Houston Oilers of the AFL, who had also drafted him in the first round.
+Although the Steelers thought that Appleton would sign with them, he ended up joining the Houston Oilers of the AFL, who had drafted him six overall in the first round.
 The voice of the Steelers, Myron Cope, described the shenanigans both teams used in the attempt to sign Appleton as the "Buddy Dial for Nothing" trade and was one of his favorite stories.

 As a rookie in 1964, he was played at left defensive end, but could not earn a starting position, although he managed to record 2 interceptions.
 In 1965, he was moved to right defensive tackle.

 Appleton's career with the Oilers was a disappointment, playing until 1966.
 Like his father, who battled alcoholism (and eventually committed suicide), Scott Appleton also battled alcoholism and drug addictions.
 On January 12, 1967, he was traded along with linebacker Johnny Baker to the San Diego Chargers in exchange for cornerback Miller Farr.

 He was the Chargers' starter at right defensive tackle for 2 seasons and led the team in solo tackles in 1968.
 He was released on September 3, 1969.

 On November 6, 1969, he was signed as a free agent by the Oakland Raiders to replace an injured Dan Birdwell, but would be later cut.
 On July 12, 1970, he signed with the New Orleans Saints and was released on August 10.
 He never missed a game during his NFL career (70 games played).

 On June 12, 1974, he signed with the Portland Storm of the WFL.